IBM-MIL/MILHorizontalCollectionView/README.md

 	```
 <br>
-- To pass an array of `image url strings` to the collection view and have the collection view handle this using the **sdWebImage** framework we can do
+- To pass an array of `image url strings` to the collection view and have the collection view handle this using the **[SDWebImage](https://github.com/rs/SDWebImage)** framework we can do:

 	```	swift
 	self.setToHandleImageURLStringsUsingSDWebImage()